turing-knowledge-graphs/meet-ups/agenda-7th-meetup.md

 15:45 - 16:30   Coffee break and Networking

-16:30 - 17:15   Presentations from participants
+16:30 - 17:15   Presentations from participants (3 x 10min + 5min Q&A)
+  - Jiaoyan Chen (University of Manchester).
+Ontology Construction and Curation with (Large) Language Models
+  - Talk 2 TBD
+  - Talk 3 TBD

 17:15 - 17:30   Closing